roytje88/JupyterNotebook_for_trello/README.md

 # How to use

 ## Setup
 First run setup.py (or the jupyter notebook).
 This will create a configuration.txt file and a credentials.txt file.
-These files can be changed by hand without the script.
+These files can be changed by hand without the script, or use the same script to change the values.

 ## Run the script
 Run trellopy.py.
 It loads the configuration file and will look which values are set to True.